ericdaat/ericdaat.github.io/_posts/2020-02-01-automate-your-computer-setup-dotfiles.md

 ## Motivation

-Often, when changing laptop or after formating it, I had to go through the tedious operation of reinstalling every software I had as well as all the configuration files.
+Often, when changing laptop or after formatting it, I had to go through the tedious operation of reinstalling every software I had as well as all the configuration files.
 This is when I ask myself "how did I manage to configure this?", or "what was this amazing extension that worked